michael-michalski/motorola_solutions_terraform/exercise_4/README.md

 Create a Kubernetes Cluster

-> kind create cluster --name moto_uni
+> kind create cluster --name moto-uni

 Add the folowing to main.tf and grafana.tf